 Whatever the answers may be, the time is now to start planning ahead.
 Position yourself, before these changes take effect, to have the functionality and flexibility in your corner.
 A UKVI Compliance Solution to handle any new requirements.
 This solution needs to be more than just software.
 It needs to be a collaborative effort between the client and provider, between people, ready and willing to tackle any curveball that is thrown your way.

 A UKVI Compliance Solution created with our Clients, for our Clients.

+Collaboration is key.
 The SEAtS Student Success Platform offers an out of the box solution for Visa and Immigration Compliance Workflows.
 Adhering to the Academic Engagement Requirements outlined by the Home Office, our workflow rules can monitor;

 In addition to our early alert workflows, we have a suite of reports available to the end user for UKVI reporting and audit purposes.
 Our clients have seen a 98% decrease in the time it takes to generate visa compliance reports.

 Read the full case study on how Aston University used SEAtS to simplify their visa compliance process here.